rolandmueller/bigdata/cloud_deployment.md

 A web browser would use a URL and then the IP address and a port to interact with your server.
 Port 80 is the standard for non-encripted HTTP (Hypertext Transfer Protocol) traffic.
 If it is encripted, that means it is secure, then it would use Hypertext transfer protocol secure (HTTPS) on part 443.
 For using HTTPS you need a digital certificate.
 However, [Let's Encrypt](https://en.wikipedia.org/wiki/Let%27s_Encrypt) will provide you one for free.
 CapRover will automatically communicate with Let's Encrypt to get a digital certificate for you, so it is very easy to have https URL.

 [Nginx](https://en.wikipedia.org/wiki/Nginx) is a web server, that acts as an [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy).
 Nginx will map an incoming call from a web browser to the right Docker container.
 You can map different URLs to different Docker containers.
 That means, you can point multiple URLs to the same IP address (the same server), but depending on the URL, Nginx will forward the traffic to the right Docker container.
 With CapRover you can manage this mapping of Nginx and the Docker containers.

 CapRover helps you to deploy the Docker containers as a developer.
 It has a Command Line Interface (CLI) to deploy your code to the server with just one command (`caprover deploy`).
 It has also a web interface to access, manage, and monitor your server.
 Also there are many one-click apps (like Wordpress) available, that you can deploy in the web interface without any coding.

 To be able to deploy to a CapRover server, you need the following things:

-## 1. Get a cloud server (Virtual Private Server, VPS).
+## 1. Get a cloud server (Virtual Private Server or VPS).

 You can get them, e.g. from [Hetzner](https://www.hetzner.com/cloud) or [Digitalocean](https://www.digitalocean.com/products/droplets) or from any of the cloud hyperscalers (e.g., AWS, Azure, Google Cloud).
 There is also a quite generous [free tier from Oracle](https://www.oracle.com/cloud/free/) that you might want to check out.
 Hetzner is a German cloud provider with very competitive pricing.
-If you get the GitHub Student Developer Pack, you get a Digitalocean $200 credit for 60 days.
-However, Hetzner has better prices than Digitalocean.
+If you get the GitHub Student Developer Pack, you get a DigitalOcean $200 credit for 60 days.
+However, Hetzner has better prices than DigitalOcean.
 GitHub Student Developer Pack also includes $100 Microsoft Azure credit.

 [Hetzner](https://docs.hetzner.com/cloud/apps/list/docker-ce/) and [Digitalocean](https://marketplace.digitalocean.com/apps/docker) offer Docker CE apps, that means servers, where Docker is already pre-installed.
 When you create a VPS, you should select the Docker CE app, so that you do not have to install Docker on the server by yourself.
 If you have a VPS without preinstalled Docker, you can follow the installation instruction on the Docker website, e.g. for [installing Docker on a Ubuntu Server](https://docs.docker.com/engine/install/ubuntu/).
 Digitalocean has even a [CapRover app](https://marketplace.digitalocean.com/apps/caprover).

 CapRover source code is compatible with any CPU architecture and the Docker build available on Docker Hub is built for AMD64 (X86), ARM64, and ARMV7 CPUs.
 Recommended operating system is Ubuntu.
-The minimum RAM for CapRover is 1 GB RAM, but it is better to have 2 GB RAM.
+I would recommend 2 GB RAM (1 GB RAM might also work).
+At Hetzner you can get a VPS with 4 GB RAM and 2 virtual CPUs for around 4.50 EUR per month https://www.hetzner.com/cloud/.
+At DigitalOcean a VPS (droplet) with 2 GB RAM and 1 virual CPU costs 12.00 USD per month and with 1 GB and 1 virtual CPU costs 6.00 USD https://www.digitalocean.com/pricing/droplets.

 After creating a VPS, write down the IP address and the root password of your VPS.

 ## 2. Get a domain name

 You can get a .com or a .de domain from e.g. [Namecheap](https://www.namecheap.com/) for ~ 7€ to 10€ per year.
 There are other top-level domains (TLD) that might be cheaper or more expensive, and there might be some special deals (e.g., for students or for the first year).
 However, it might be a good strategy to have your own domain name for the long term, to show some projects to potential employers.

 ## 3. Configure the DNS Entry